RaymondCJA/Fableous-App/README.md

 ## README

-This app was made as a project for ASD students to use in classrooms to promote communicative and collabprative skills for long term benefits.
+This app was made as a project for ASD students to use in classrooms to promote communicative and collaborative skills for long term benefits.

 ##### <div align="right">*Cite or git this project must have a reference*</div>